Lemonade (NYSE:LMND) Given New $71.00 Price Target at Barclays

-Lemonade (NYSE:LMND) had its price objective reduced by Barclays from $101.00 to $71.00 in a report released on Thursday morning, The Fly reports.
+Lemonade (NYSE:LMND) had its price objective reduced by Barclays from $101.00 to $71.00 in a research note released on Wednesday morning, Benzinga reports.
 They currently have an equal weight rating on the stock.

-A number of other research firms also recently issued reports on LMND.
-Oppenheimer raised Lemonade from a market perform rating to an outperform rating and set a $110.00 price target for the company in a research report on Monday, March 15th.
-Piper Sandler lowered their price target on Lemonade from $159.00 to $134.00 and set an overweight rating for the company in a research report on Tuesday, March 30th.
-JMP Securities upped their target price on Lemonade from $105.00 to $130.00 and gave the stock an outperform rating in a research report on Tuesday, March 9th.
-Zacks Investment Research raised Lemonade from a sell rating to a hold rating in a research report on Tuesday, May 11th.
-Finally, Bank of America began coverage on Lemonade in a research report on Monday, March 15th.
-They issued an underperform rating and a $29.00 target price for the company.
-Three equities research analysts have rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the company’s stock.
-The company has a consensus rating of Hold and a consensus target price of $88.57.
+Other equities analysts also recently issued research reports about the stock.
+Piper Sandler lowered their target price on shares of Lemonade from $159.00 to $134.00 and set an overweight rating on the stock in a report on Tuesday, March 30th.
+JMP Securities boosted their target price on shares of Lemonade from $105.00 to $130.00 and gave the stock an outperform rating in a report on Tuesday, March 9th.
+Oppenheimer raised shares of Lemonade from a market perform rating to an outperform rating and set a $110.00 target price on the stock in a report on Monday, March 15th.
+Zacks Investment Research upgraded shares of Lemonade from a sell rating to a hold rating in a research report on Tuesday, May 11th.
+Finally, Bank of America initiated coverage on shares of Lemonade in a research report on Monday, March 15th.
+They issued an underperform rating and a $29.00 price target on the stock.
+Three investment analysts have rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the stock.
+The stock currently has an average rating of Hold and an average target price of $88.57.

-Several large investors have recently added to or reduced their stakes in the stock.
-Cpwm LLC acquired a new position in shares of Lemonade in the first quarter worth about $559,000.
-MML Investors Services LLC acquired a new stake in Lemonade during the first quarter valued at approximately $318,000.
-Coatue Management LLC acquired a new stake in Lemonade during the first quarter valued at approximately $54,212,000.
-Benjamin F. Edwards & Company Inc. raised its stake in Lemonade by 27.2% during the first quarter.
-Benjamin F. Edwards & Company Inc. now owns 936 shares of the company’s stock valued at $87,000 after buying an additional 200 shares in the last quarter.
-Finally, Public Employees Retirement System of Ohio raised its stake in Lemonade by 183.2% during the first quarter.
-Public Employees Retirement System of Ohio now owns 17,675 shares of the company’s stock valued at $1,646,000 after buying an additional 11,434 shares in the last quarter.
-Institutional investors and hedge funds own 48.42% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in LMND.
+ADE LLC purchased a new stake in Lemonade in the fourth quarter worth about $25,000.
+BerganKDV Wealth Management LLC purchased a new stake in Lemonade in the first quarter worth about $26,000.
+International Assets Investment Management LLC purchased a new stake in shares of Lemonade during the fourth quarter valued at about $28,000.
+Clearstead Advisors LLC lifted its position in shares of Lemonade by 2,053.3% during the first quarter.
+Clearstead Advisors LLC now owns 323 shares of the company’s stock valued at $30,000 after buying an additional 308 shares during the last quarter.
+Finally, Sowell Financial Services LLC purchased a new stake in shares of Lemonade during the fourth quarter valued at about $31,000.
+53.47% of the stock is owned by institutional investors.

 About Lemonade